 Genevieve Thiers is a crossover artist that is skilled in acting, TV, musical theater and opera.
 Her agent is Shirley Hamilton.
-Her most recent work includes the role of Praskovia in Susan Stroman’s The Merry Widow at Chicago Lyric Opera, alongside Renee Fleming and Thomas Hampson, solo performances at Carnegie Hall, Lincoln Center, Pritzker Pavilion with Fulcrum Point New Music in Chicago, an understudy role in North China Lover with Lookingglass Theatre, the anthem at Taste of Chicago, the role of Reverend Mother in Nunsense at the Mayne Stage in Chicago, several live performances on WFMT radio in Chicago and a role in VC, the series.
+Her most recent work includes Dinah in Trouble in Tahiti with Goodman Theatre, Praskovia in Susan Stroman’s The Merry Widow at Chicago Lyric Opera (alongside Renee Fleming and Thomas Hampson,) solo performances at Carnegie Hall, Lincoln Center, and Pritzker Pavilion with Fulcrum Point New Music in Chicago.
+She also regularly sings the anthem at Taste of Chicago, did the role of Reverend Mother in Nunsense at the Mayne Stage in Chicago, and has sung several live performances on WFMT radio in Chicago.
+She has a repeat role in VC, The Series and has worked with film directors like William H. Macy.
 Her voice has appeared in a TODAY show segment, onstage at TED Global in 2010 and on local news affiliates in Chicago and she does frequent recording work for commercials.

 Genevieve’s straight acting work includes roles with Lookingglass Theatre (understudy North China Lover–Mother and Lady in Red,) Fury Theater (Much Ado About Nothing,) Theatre D in Deerfield (When the Fat Lady Sings,) Grippo Theater (Sex Marks the Spot) and On the Spot Theater at the Rivendell.
-Her film work includes the web series VC, a featured extra role in feature film The View from Tall, a role in the latest Chicago History museum MainStage film, as well as several student productions and commercials, including Chai Lifeline, Honda, Sittercity.com and more.
+She was a featured extra role in feature film The View from Tall, a role in the latest Chicago History museum MainStage film, as well as several student productions and commercials, including Chai Lifeline, Honda, Sittercity.com and more.
 Her voiceover work includes work for Sittercity.com, Fiat and Loews.